srinikom/rlcheck/README.md

 ### Config Fields

-- `url`: The website URL to monitor (must include protocol: http:// or https://)
+- `url`: The web enpoint URL to monitor (must include protocol: http:// or https://)
 - `interval`: How often to check the site (in seconds)

 ## Usage